 Another reason many motherboards have two Ethernet ports is that many older motherboards often don’t have built-in Wi-Fi connectivity.

-Even the entry-level motherboards produced today cut corners by skipping out on Wi-Fi and BlueTooth.
+Even today’s entry-level motherboards cut corners by skipping out on Wi-Fi and BlueTooth.

 For these motherboards, having two Ethernet ports is essential.
-The first of the two ports will likely be used to connect to the internet via an Ethernet cable.
+The first of the two ports will likely be used to connect to the internet via a cable.

-For older motherboards, the presence of a second Ethernet port is near-necessary, as it allows the computer to still have the ability to communicate with other devices and connect to networks.
+A second Ethernet port is necessary for older motherboards, allowing the computer to communicate with other devices and connect to networks without adding extra peripherals.

 You Always Have a Backup Port